Updated July 4, 2023

 - These units have their staff, goals & objectives, and policies & procedures.

 - There are four significant types of responsibility centers – cost center, revenue center, profit center, and investment center.

 How does Responsibility Center work?

-In a large organization, all the tasks are split amongst smaller teams that focus on their respective objectives.
+In a large organization, all the tasks are split amongst smaller teams focusing on their respective objectives.
 These small units work synchronously to achieve the overall organizational goals.

 Each unit has its targets and goals, which they are expected to achieve within a pre-defined timeline.
 These subgroups use their resources, follow procedures, prepare financial reports, and bear responsibilities.
 Although they function independently, they tend to contribute toward the common organizational objective.